The Tear, Dijah, Varas

 The old man scoffed in disbelief.

 "I'm not going to force her to leave her home and marry a stranger the way you did with Neva.
-She's my daughter!", he angrily spat out whispering.
+She's my daughter!", he whispered, raging on.

 "Are you sure about that?", the old general answered, a freezing glance upon his son.